ewjay/fapiwiki/FAPI_Meeting_Notes_2018-11-27 Pacific.rst

 Data Schema (Anoop)
 ======================
-*  Trading API Schema - help from Nat to connect with team
+*  Trading API Schema - help from Nat to connect with team and Next steps

 External Organization
 ========================